samgomena/darkstrap/README.md

 # dark-bootstrap
-A dark theme websites built with bootstrap
+A dark theme for websites built with bootstrap